igvteam/igv-docs/igv-docs/docs/UserGuide/tracks/vcf.md

 # Color schemes

-The **variant calls** can be colored by `Allele Frequency` which is an annotation provided in the VCF file, or by `Allele Fraction` which is similar to allele frequency, but is based on the specific samples in the VCF file as opposed to an annotation.
+The **variant calls** can be colored by `Allele Frequency` which is an annotation provided in the VCF file, or by `Allele Fraction` which is similar to allele frequency but is based on the specific samples in the VCF file as opposed to an annotation.

 The variant call bars are rendered using two colors, one for the reference allele and one for the alternate allele, and the height of each section represents the frequency or fraction.
 By default, the variant call colors are red and blue: